mapu77/AD-Labs/README.md

 # AD-Labs
-This projects are the laboratories of Distributed Applications subject in Barcelona School Of Informatics
+These projects are the laboratories of Distributed Applications subject in Barcelona School Of Informatics